Ahmed Kabir Kishore

-Ahmed Kabir Kishore (আহমেদ কবির কিশোর; born 1974) is a Bangladeshi cartoonist.
-He was accused of drawing cartoons and held in pre-trial detention in Bangladesh under the country's infamous Digital Security Act for 10 months since May 2, 2020.
-Cartoonists Rights Network International, Cartooning for Peace, various international organizations and common people of Bangladesh raised concerns over the detention and custodial torture on Kishore.
+Ahmed Kabir Kishore (আহমেদ কবির কিশোর; born 30 May 1974) is a Bangladeshi cartoonist.
+He was accused of drawing cartoons and was held in pre-trial detention in Bangladesh under the country's infamous Digital Security Act for 10 months since May 2, 2020.
+His detention and reports of custodial torture drew concern and criticism from Cartoonists Rights Network International, Cartooning for Peace, other international organizations, and members of the Bangladeshi public.

 Biography

 Kishore's parents are AKM Mozammel Huq and Begum Kohinoor Huq.Mozammel Huque was a deputy general manager of Bangladesh Jute Mills Corporation, an artist, actor, voice artist and a writer as well.
 He incepted a new cultural activity just after independence war through publishing literature magazines.
 Kishore learnt how to draw from his father and brother.
-He passed SSC and HSC examination from Khalishpur Crescent School and BL College respectively.
-He got admitted in the Architecture department of BUET, but didn't complete his studies.
-Then he also joined the Bangladesh Navy as an officer cadet, promoted to midshipman and withdrawn from academy for protesting corporal punishment four days before passing out parade.
-He achieved the most prestigious 'Captains cake' for his unerring performance in arts and crafts competition in the academy.
-He completed his BSc from Naval Academy.
-Kishore completed his MDP course from IBA, DU and was later admitted in governance studies (15-16) session under political science, Dhaka University and completed up to the third semester.
+He completed his SSC at Crescent High School and HSC at BL College.
+He enrolled in the Department of Architecture at BUET but did not finish his studies.
+Kishore later joined the Bangladesh Bangladesh Navy as an officer cadet, was promoted to midshipman, and was withdrawn from the academy for protesting corporal punishment four days before the passing-out parade.
+He received the "Captain’s Cake" award for excellence in arts and crafts and earned a BSc from the Naval Academy.
+He also completed an MDP course at IBA, University of Dhaka, and studied governance under the Department of Political Science at Dhaka University (2015–16 session), completing up to the third semester.

 Cartoons and activism

-Kishore worked for the humor periodicals "Khobor Ache" of Daily Manobjomin, "Alpin" of Prothom Alo, "Bhimrul" of Amar Desh and "Bicchu" of Daily Jugantor.
+Kishore contributed cartoons to several humor periodicals, including "Khobor Ache" of Daily Manobjomin, "Alpin" of Prothom Alo, "Bhimrul" of Amar Desh and "Bicchu" of Daily Jugantor.
 His first job as a cartoonist was in the noted Bangladeshi weekly Bichitra.Then he joined in the daily Prothom Alo as a contributing cartoonist and later joined the Daily Amar Desh as an editorial cartoonist.

 Kishore is identified as a Cartoonist Rights Network International (CRNI) "affiliate leader" in Bangladesh for his decade-long work as a cartoonist and activist.
 He campaigned for jailed Bangladeshi cartoonist Arifur Rahman (2007) and the disappeared Sri Lankan cartoonist Prageeth Eknaligoda (2010).
 He worked for human rights, Third gender people, health and consumer rights and the Bengali language.

 During March and April 2020, Kishore drew several cartoons criticizing and satirizing the Bangladesh Government's handling of COVID-19 pandemic and posted it in his Facebook timeline with the title "Life in the Time of Corona".
 In 2020, he also drew a satirical cartoon mocking the chairman of a private bank, a powerful businessman with close ties to the government of Bangladesh.